bicccio/react-course/README.md

 # React course

-A minimal, light dev environment and the code used for a React course.
+A minimal dev environment and the code used for a React course.

 ### Usage